namrah2804/supply-chain-transportation-optimization/README.md

   research modelling — shared here to show the formulation and Solver workflow, not as production supply-chain software.

-## 📄 License
+## License

 Shared for educational reference.
-Feel free to learn from the approach — please don't submit it as your own coursework.
+Feel free to learn from the approach. please don't submit it as your own coursework.